Lemon-Framework/Lemon/src/Lemon/Kernel/README.md

 If you try to get unknown service, you'l get Exception

-## Lifecycle
+## Application

-Lifecycle is main part of Lemon.
+Application is main part of Lemon.
 It allows container-based service management, bootstraping, initialization, filesystem etc.